What was the Study of Trauma and Recovery (STAR) trial?

-An NIHR-funded multi-site randomised controlled trial to evaluate if TF-CBTp is safe, acceptable, and effective for trauma survivors with distressing psychosis
+The STAR trial evaluated if TF-CBTp is safe, acceptable, and effective for trauma survivors with distressing psychosis

 The primary research question was: